keithalewis/math/um1.md

 If time $T = \{t_j\}$ is discrete we can compute a possible hedge at each time,
 $\Gamma_j = D_{X_j}V_j - \Delta_j$, since $\Delta_j$ is known at $t_{j-1}$.
-In general this hedge will not exactly replicate the derivative contract obligations.
+In general this hedge will not exactly replicate the derivative contract obligation.

-[^1]: Perfect hedges never exist.
+### Black-Scholes/Merton

+The Black-Scholes/Merton model uses $M_t = (r, s\exp(\sigma B_t - \sigma^2t/2)P$,
+where $B_t$ is Brownian motion and $P$ is Weiner measure The deflator is $D_t = \exp(-\rho t)$.

+Note the Unified Model does not require Ito's formula and a proof involving partial differential equations.
+One just writes down a martingale and deflator then uses equation (2) to value, hedge, and manage the risk of trading strategies that can be performed.
+The notion of "continuous time" hedging is a mathematical myth.

 ### Deflator